 I need to thank one of my favorite humans Jill Hottel for her research into plastics.
 A quick summary of her research is:

 “Plastic production has skyrocketed since it was first commercially produced in the mid-1900’s.
 It has become ubiquitous in our present consumer culture and, what’s worse, it’s lifespan will far exceed our own (by hundreds of years).
 It is reported that each year eight million tons of plastic enter our oceans, and of all plastics ever produced, 80 percent still exists!
 Plastic is a problem!

 Reduce, reuse, recycle is not just a catchy mantra, it’s the game plan for saving the world.
 Of course, saving the world from plastic will take more than informed consumers recycling.
 It will also take governmental organizations creating strong legislation, municipalities banning single-use plastics, and manufacturers looking for alternative materials and production methods.
 You can help!
 Pick up plastic waste and dispose of it properly, refuse single-use plastics when possible, and reuse, reuse, reuse.
 Together we can fight the growing tide of plastic waste.”

 Take it One Conservation Change at a Time

 In my life, I consciously try to adopt a habit.
 Once it is integrated into my lifestyle, then I find another new habit.
 For me, it is the best way to make a permanent change.
 Here are some examples:

-Use less straws or invest in reusable straws (not as difficult as you might think)
+- Use fewer straws or invest in reusable straws (not as difficult as you might think)

-If anything, I hope this provided one or two new ideas to adopt into your lifestyle.
+If anything, I hope this provided one or two new ideas to adapt to your lifestyle.
 That alone makes this effort successful.
 There are so many worthy causes that need saving that often we can feel helpless.
 But we’re not!
 We have to know that every effort big or small helps so whether you have started a movement or decide to make a few changes around the house, it will make a difference.
-I believe we need to make these changes as if our lives depend on them, because ultimately, they do.
+I believe we need to make these changes as if our lives depend on them because ultimately, they do.